swisscom/JCR-Hopper/README.md

 Running a script requires a script (either as a JSON-encoded string or as an instance of `com.swisscom.aem.tools.jcrhopper.config.Script`) and a runner (`com.swisscom.aem.tools.jcrhopper.Runner`).

+#### Creating a script

+JCR hopper scripts comprise the following:

+- A log level that determines which log messages are sent to the run handler.
+- A list of hop configs that are run against a given node.
+Hops can also have their own descendant pipelines of hop configs.
+- A list of parameters that the script supports.
+Parameters always have a default value, thus passing arguments to the script runner is always optional.
+Each parameter also has a name, a script builder input type hint and an evaluation type that determines how the default values／arguments are to be interpreted.

 #### Creating a sample script

 JCR hopper sample scripts comprise the following: